roremeol/seq2seq/README.md

 <br> -- : o que entrar produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem produzem para criar 95

+## fork impressions

+The first results are not satisfactory but it is a start point.

+Help is always welcome if you fil interst please, send a message.

 ## seq2seq

 Universal sequence-to-sequence model with attention and beam search for inference decoding.
 Should work for text summarization,